-Running isn’t as mystical as some would have you believe, here are some of my favourite tips .
+Running isn’t as mystical or as difficult as some would have you believe, here are some of my favourite tips .

 Many of my coached runners ask me how to get faster, I always tell them it isn’t magic.
-You don’t have to hire a wizard or rub a magic lamp, you just have to be consistent.
-Building a bigger aerobic engine will see you better than changing training plans every two days!
+You don’t have to hire a wizard or rub a magic lamp, you just have to be consistent!
+Just getting outside and running will see you better than changing training plans every two days!

 Three runs a week (every week)

 One EASY run

 will see big improvements for most beginner runners.

 Keeping a diary used to be a staple of all runners everywhere.
 Keeping a diary helps you and your coach look over your training and see what could be tweaked.
 It doesn’t have to be too technical, just something simple like……

 Distance of run